Himabindu222/Gitlab-project/README.md

 sudo apt update
 sudo apt install -y kubeadm=1.30.0-1.1 kubelet=1.30.0-1.1 kubectl-1.30.0-1.1

-make a script for the above commands and run it on both master and slaves

-enter the below command in the master sudo kubeadm init --pod-network-cidr=10.244.0.0/16   # this command will generate a token to join slave with master
+OR make a script for the above commands and run it on both master and slaves enter the below command in the master sudo kubeadm init --pod-network-cidr=10.244.0.0/16   # this command will generate a token to join slave with master